shsagir/play-area-sync/docs/install-wordpress-4-universal.md

 * **User Name**: `{{ssh-user}}`
 * **Password**: `{{ssh-password}}`

-When successfull, you will see the yet empty `htdocs` folder of your fortrabbit App.
-If you can't connect: check the [access methods article](/access-methods) to troubleshoot.
+When successful, you will find yourself in the empty `htdocs` folder of your App.
+If you can't connect: check the [access methods article](/access-methods) for troubleshooting.

 ### 3. Upload

-Now mode all the contents (not the folder itself) of your local `wordpress` folder to your remote fortrabbit App.
-This can take some time as there a lot of files.
+Now copy the contents (not the folder itself) from your local `wordpress` folder to your remote App.
+This can take some time as there are a lot of files.

 ### 4. Use the web installer

-When the upload is finished, visit [{{app-name}}.frb.io](https://{{app-name}}.frb.io) in your browser and commence with the guided web installation to finish the setup like so:
+When the upload is finished, visit [{{app-name}}.frb.io](https://{{app-name}}.frb.io) in your browser and commence with the guided web installation to finish the setup:

 #### MySQL